know-cujojs/know/src/documents/tutorials/modules/authoring-amd-modules.html.md

 Our module, "app/mime-client", relies on two other modules, "rest" and "rest/interceptor/mime".
 The two dependent modules are mapped onto the factory's parameter list as `rest` and `mime`.
 You may name these however you wish, of course.

-Note that slashes in a module id do not indicate it is an URL.
-AMD ids use slashes for *namespacing*.
+Note that slashes in a module id do not indicate it is an url.
+AMD ids use slashes to indicate a *namespace*.
 In this example, the app/mime-client module depends on a module in the "rest/interceptor" namespace.
 (You're getting a sneak preview of AMD "packages" here.
 We'll cover those in more detail in another tutorial.)

 Inside the factory, we create the "app/mime-client" module *and return it*.
 In this case, our module is a function since [rest.js](//github.com/cujojs/rest) is a suite of composable REST functions.
 However, you can create modules that are *any valid Javascript type*.

-## AMD-Wrapped CommonJS
+## AMD-wrapped CommonJS

 AMD supports another `define` signature that helps bridge the gap between AMD and [CommonJS](./authoring-cjs-modules.html.md).
 If your factory function accepts parameters, but you omit the dependency array, the AMD environment assumes you wish to emulate a CommonJS module environment.
 The standard `require`, `exports`, and `module` variables are injected as parameters to the factory.
 This variation is known as AMD-wrapped CommonJS.